ANALYTICS SOLUTIONS2025-10-30

 3) What actions should take place because of this information?

-The target audience should be able to clearly define the key issue being addressed by the report.
+The target audience should be able to define the key issue being addressed by the report clearly.
 This is very important.

 What are Data Reporting Skills?

-Many organizations simply store raw data from various sources within Excel, Access, SQL Server, MongoDB, NoSQL database, etc. But to prepare a data report, you need the following skills:
+Many organizations store raw data from various sources in Excel, Access, SQL Server, MongoDB, and NoSQL databases, among other data storage systems.
+But to prepare a data report, you need the following skills:

 • Ability to compile a list of all the data that you have from research or other sources